mhausenblas/reshifter/README.md

                --backupid 1498815551
 ```

+OK, now that you know about the basic usage, why not learn more by checking out the [CLI walkthrough](https://github.com/mhausenblas/reshifter/blob/master/docs/walkthroughs.md#cli)?
-See also backup [strategies](https://github.com/mhausenblas/reshifter/blob/master/docs/strategies.md) as well as
+You can also have a look at the backup [strategies](https://github.com/mhausenblas/reshifter/blob/master/docs/strategies.md) as well as
-the [configuration options](#configuration) for more ways to use ReShifter most effectively.
+the [configuration options](#configuration) for more ways to use the ReShifter CLI most effectively.

 ## Web app

+If you want to see the app in actions, have a look at the [app walkthrough](https://github.com/mhausenblas/reshifter/blob/master/docs/walkthroughs.md#app).

 ### Deploy app locally